 – Smart, by leveraging priority-aware intelligence

-Based on these characteristics Pivot3 Acuity enables organizations to support multiple mixed workloads, deliver predictable performance and automate resource management.
-But how does Pivot3 Acuity actually fulfill that promise?
+Based on these characteristics Acuity enables organizations to support multiple mixed workloads, deliver predictable performance in hybrid clouds and automate resource management.
+But how does Acuity actually fulfill that promise?

 For starters, Acuity was architected from the ground up with NVMe flash storage in mind (see boxed text down the end of the article for performance info on NVMe flash).
 This way it would be able to leverage the features and performance of the latest generation storage technology without having to optimize for it first.
 To prove its point, Pivot3 recently released performance benchmarks that showed the advantages of its architecture over some of its competitors.
 In order to avoid any confusion, it’s probably also good to mention that Pivot3 does not make use of any proprietary PCIe card but leverages industry standard PCIe-based NVMe Flash devices.

 Secondly, Acuity comes with pre-defined performance policies out-of-the-box that manage multiple performance attributes: IOPS, Latency (milliseconds) and Throughput (MB/s).
 The unique offset here is, that Acuity’s Quality-of-Service (QoS) mechanism aims to guarantee storage performance for all workloads instead of limiting storage performance for some.
 This, according to Pivot3, is the only real method to empower the IT department to meet strict service level agreements.
 The pre-defined service levels govern how the QoS engine treats the targets in order to maintain Mission Critical performance, then Business Critical performance and then Non-critical performance.
 This, off course, happens fully automatically.
 Once a QoS policy has been applied to a storage volume, it can be changed manually on-the-fly or automatically by configuring and assigning schedules.
 This makes the QoS implementation highly flexible in nature and versatile to changing business needs.